What’s in a name? That which we call a rose by any other name would smell just as sweet. Romeo and Juliet, William Shakespeare

 So, what IS in a name?

-Some people don’t like their own given names, and some don’t like other’s name.
+Some people don’t like their own given name, and sometimes we don’t like someone else’s name.
 Sometimes we are in wonderment at how someone might have arrived at a particular name, or notice that a name has a funny ring to it, or sounds like it might be from another language than our own, etc. I remember disliking my name when I was young.
 I much preferred nicknames to my own given name when I was a teenager.
 That changed as I grew into an adult, but not necessarily for the reasons this post is about… until now.

 Our family has another grandbaby on the way — our third.
 So it’s an exciting time!
 I was teasing the kids about naming the baby after me — even if it was a boy — or combining mine and mother’s names — DeboRosa.
 Yeah, I know how it sounds.
 My former husband says it sounds too much like “ambrosia,” which I still feel qualifies it for the possibility list.
 (I’m seriously just kidding.)